techidaily/site-twitter-clips/source/_posts/updated-masterclass-converting-twitter-vids-to-eye-catching-engaging-gifs.md

 Part 2: [Convert a Twitter Video to a GIF Online](#step2)

 Part 3: [How to Download GIFs as Videos from Twitter](#step3)

-## Part 1: Convert a Twitter video to a GIF on Desktop

-To save a file with the GIF extension, you'll need to use software or an application that can be used both online and offline.
-Although there are other free and paid GIF generators on the market, [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) is one of the most popular tools.
-This tool is preferred by its users due to the numerous benefits as it offers:

-* It's effortless to use and can even be operated by non-technical people.
-* Filmora can make gifs from various video formats, including .wmv,.mp4,.mkv,.evo,.dat,.wav,.mpeg and avi, so you don't have to worry about compatibility.
-* The best thing to know about Filmora video editing software is that it allows users to edit gif files using basic editing capabilities such as color correction, cropping, splitting, rotating, combining two or more frames, and speeding up or slowing down frames motion as needed.
-* It allows you to work with files that contain text and other relevant aspects.

-If you want to generate a GIF online, though, Filmora's online meme maker is the best option.
-It allows you to create watermark-free pictures, GIFs, and video memes.
-It is entirely free to use and requires no registration.
-You can adjust the text size, color, and location to make a caption when modifying.
-You can also add text to the inside or outside in a GIF.
-Your GIF is ready in just a few clicks.
-Try it right now!

 <!-- affiliate ads begin -->
 <a href="https://appsumo.8odi.net/c/5597632/2094419/7443" target="_top" id="2094419">